The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Introduction

 \begin{conjecture}[Lang-Vojta] Let $X$ be a quasi-projective variety over $\CC$.
 Then the following statements are equivalent. \begin{enumerate} \item The variety $X$ is Brody hyperbolic. \item Every subvariety of $X$ is of log-general type. \item For every smooth quasi-projective connected curve $C$ over $\CC$, every $c\in C(\CC)$, every $x\in X(\CC)$, the set of morphisms $f:C\to X$ with $f(c) =x$ is finite. \end{enumerate} \end{conjecture}

+If $X$ is projective, then the equivalence of $(1)$ and $(2)$ is a consequence of the Green--Griffiths--Lang conjecture.
+The fact that $(1)\implies (3)$ for $X$ projective is well-known (and due to Urata as explained below).
+The conjecture that $(3)\implies (1)$ in the projective case \emph{follows} from Lang's conjectures as explained by Demailly implicitly in his work \cite[\S2]{Demailly} (the smoothness assumptions in Demailly's paper are irrelevant; see \cite{JKa}).
+On the other hand, if $X$ is quasi-projective (and not necessarily projective), then Conjecture \ref{conj:lv} is not stated explicitly anywhere in the literature.
+We attribute this conjecture to Lang-Vojta, as it is a natural extension of their conjectures to the quasi-projective setting.

-The history of results on the hyperbolicity of varieties with a quasi-finite morphism to $\mathcal{M}\otimes_{\QQ} \CC$ goes back to Kebekus-Kov\'acs and Migliorini \cite{KebekusKovacs1, KebekusKovacs2, KebekusKovacs3, Migliorini}; see \cite{KovacsSubs, Kovacs} for detailed discussions.
-In fact, a variety $U$ over $\CC$ which admits a quasi-finite morphism to $\mathcal{M}\otimes_{\QQ } \CC$ is Brody hyperbolic by Viehweg-Zuo's theorem \cite{VZ}, and even Kobayashi hyperbolic by To-Yeung and Schumacher's work \cite{Schumacher, ToYeung}.
-Recently, in \cite{DengLuSunZuo} the authors also showed that $U$ is Borel hyperbolic in the sense of \cite{JKuch} (i.e., every holomorphic map $S^{\an}\to U^{\an}$ with $S$ a reduced finite type scheme over $\mathbb{C}$ is algebraic).
-On the algebraic side, it is known that every closed subvariety of $U$ is of log-general type by Campana-P\u{a}un's theorem \cite{CP} (see also \cite{Sch17}).
+The history of results on the hyperbolicity of varieties with a quasi-finite morphism to $\mathcal{M}\otimes_{\QQ} \CC$ goes back to Kebekus-Kov\'acs and Migliorini \cite{KebekusKovacs3, Migliorini}; see \cite{Kovacs, KovacsSubs} for detailed discussions.
+In fact, a variety $U$ over $\CC$ which admits a quasi-finite morphism to $\mathcal{M}\otimes_{\QQ } \CC$ is Brody hyperbolic \cite{Deng, VZ}.
+Recently, in \cite[Corollary~C]{DLSZ} the authors also showed that $U$ is Borel hyperbolic in the sense of \cite{JKuch} (i.e., every holomorphic map $S^{\an}\to U^{\an}$ with $S$ a reduced finite type scheme over $\mathbb{C}$ is algebraic).

-Thus, as a variety $U$ over $\CC$ which admits a quasi-finite morphism to $\mathcal{M}\otimes_{\QQ} \CC$ satisfies properties $(1)$ and $(2)$ above, the Lang-Vojta conjecture (Conjecture \ref{conj:lv}) predicts certain finiteness properties for the variety $U$, and our main result (Theorem \ref{thm:main}) provides precisely such a finiteness property.
-Thus, we invite the reader to view our finiteness result (Theorem \ref{thm:main}) as completing part of the picture predicted by the Lang-Vojta conjecture for $U$.
-The above version of the Lang-Vojta conjecture actually predicts an even stronger finiteness property for $U$; we discuss this stronger property in Conjecture \ref{conj} below.
+On the algebraic side, assuming the fibres of $V\to U$ have ample canonical bundle, it is known that every closed subvariety of $U$ is of log-general type by Campana-P\u{a}un's theorem \cite{CP} (see also \cite{Sch17}).
+Finally, assuming $U$ is smooth and the moduli map is $U\to \mathcal{M}_h\otimes_{\QQ} \CC$ is unramified, To-Yeung and Schumacher showed that $U$ is Kobayashi hyperbolic \cite{Schumacher, ToYeung}.

 The restriction in the aforementioned results (as well as our results) to families of varieties with semi-ample canonical bundle is necessary, as moduli stacks of Fano varieties are not necessarily hyperbolic; see \cite[Section~5]{JLFano}.